Find out more about Wiltshire Local Growth Fund projects with our frequently asked questions, including:

 The project has been designated as a ‘Retained Scheme’, which means that additional requirements and conditions have to be met in order for grant funding to be provided by the Department for Transport.
 This therefore means that the scheme will only be provided with the £16m allocation if it achieves the required approvals from the Department For Transport.Close

-A public consultation event will be organised to provide further details on the project phases.
-Dates and location will be added here when available.
-In addition to this, the scheme was presented to the Chippenham Area Board on the 13 March 2017 and the 26 June 2017.
+A public consultation drop in event will take place on the 22nd November at Chippenham Town Hall.
+Further public consultation will take place in spring next year.
+In addition to this the scheme was presented to the Chippenham Area Board on the 13 March 2017 and the 26 June 2017.
 Planning applications for the scheme will be developed and submitted which will involve additional rounds of public consultation.Close

 The number of spaces and type of car park will be developed as part of the Outline Business Case phase, which is planned to be completed later this year.Close